-A science plan for the site will be developed and will contribute to restoration whilst enabling learning to be applied across the broader Perth-Peel region.
+A science plan for the site has been developed and will contribute to restoration whilst enabling learning to be applied across the broader Perth-Peel region.

 WABSI’s partners also engage students in monitoring activities and the local community through education programs.

 A committee was initially formed to inform restoration at the Roe 8 project site.
 It is an active participant on the Rehabilitating Roe 8 Working Group.
 The Group is a collaboration between government and community organisations.
 It enables the repair of the Roe 8 project site from east of the Kwinana Freeway to west of Stock Road.

 The Perth Urban Restoration Science Advisory Committee (PURSAC) has contributed to baseline data collection at the Roe 8 project site to inform future rehabilitation.
 It supports Roe 8 as a shared study site for ecological restoration research across the wetland and banksia woodland communities that occur on the site.